ljw1004/roslyn/docs/specs/feature - arbitrary async returns.md

 ## I should be able to migrate my existing API over to `ValueTask`

 As I migrate, I want to maintaining source-compatibility and binary-compatibility for users of my API.
+And the reason I'm migrating is because I want the better performance of `ValueTask`, so I want users to get that as easily as possible.

 __TEST b1:__ change async return type to be `ValueTask`
 ```csharp